maxbonetti/read-me-generator/Develop/README.md

         - [License](#license)
         - [Questions](#questions)

-    ## Installation Process
+        ## Installation
-    clone from github and run it in vscode
+        npm installs

         ## Usage
-    terminal
+        to get a readme for apps

-    ## Contribution's
+        ## Contributing
-    github
+        github link and clone

-    ## How to Test
+        ## Tests
-    test
+        via terminal

-    ## License's
+        ## License
-    Apache License 2.0
+    This project is licensed under the Apache 2.0 license.

     ### GitHub
     maxbonetti

-    ## Questions
+    ### Questions
-    If you have any questions in regards to readme , please contact me at [maxwell.bonetti@gmail.com](mailto:maxwell.bonetti@gmail.com).
+    For more information, view my GitHub profile: [maxbonetti](https://github.com/maxbonetti) If you have any questions, please contact me at [maxwell.bonetti@gmail.com](mailto:maxwell.bonetti@gmail.com).